orcasgit/python-healthvault/docs/keys.rst

 to HealthVault for your application, and the corresponding public and private keys configured in your application.

+(The HealthVault documentation refers to uploading a public key, but in fact what needs to be uploaded is a certificate, which contains a public key plus a cryptographic signature.)

 The certificate is uploaded as a DER-encoded certificate file.
 The public and private keys are configured for `python-healthvault` as long Python integers.